DeeKahy/SoulRealm/content/School/Exersises/s6/Models and Tools for Cyber Physical Systems/A TODO Session 5 Asynchronous model.md

 Lets go through it from start to finish.

-You get a message in, that is then handeled by the input task Ai which stores the messages arriving on the input channel in the queue x when it isnt full: `AI: NOT FULL(x) -> Enqueue(in, x)`
+You get a message in, that is then handled by the input task Ai which stores the messages arriving on the input channel in the queue x when it isnt full: `AI: NOT FULL(x) -> Enqueue(in, x)`

 Then the output task is enabled since x is no longer empty.
 It takes x and removes it from the queue and then sends it to out1